wehjin/varnum/README.md

 }
 ```

-This example generates a class named `Message` (the name is specified in the annotation) which has the code to create a message instance with associated data for each of its members, `Reset`, `SetSize`, and `Multi`.
-Additional code matches a particular member and unwraps its associated data.
+This example generates a tagged-union class named `Message` which has code to create an instance of each of its members: `Reset`, `SetSize`, and `Multi`.
+Additional code matches an instance to a member and unwraps the member's associated data.

 Construction takes place like this:

 ```
 final Message message = Message.SetSize(5);  // Construct a message
-queue.push(message);  // Pass message to another actor
 ```

-Later, match specific messages and unwrap associated data with `Message.match`
+Later, you can match a specific message and unwrap its associated data with `Message.match`

 ```
-final Message message = queue.pop();   // Retrieve message

 // Match and unwrap message
 Message.match(message)
     .isSetSize(new MatchAction1<Integer>() {